nrclippert42/SeniorDesign/ReadMe.txt

 This is a repository!
 They rock!!
-Now I am changing this file
+Now I am changing this file.
+And now a new line!